The holographic dual of the GHZ state: Geometry dual to the thermal GHZ state

 \section{Geometry dual to the thermal GHZ state}

-Every single subsystem of the thermal GHZ state has a reduced density matrix identical to that of the thermofield double state at equal temperature.
-This implies that both states are indistinguishable under the observations limited to a single subsystem.
+Every single subsystem of the thermal GHZ state has a reduced density matrix identical to that of the thermofield double state at the same temperature.
+This implies that both states are indistinguishable under observations limited to a single subsystem.
 Consequently, the gravity dual of their subsystems should share identical entanglement wedges according to entanglement wedge reconstruction \cite{15BulRec}.
-For a sufficiently high temperature admitting a stable black hole, geometries are precisely the AdS-Schwarzschild geometry outside the horizons, \be ds^2=-f(r)dt^2+\frac{dr^2}{f(r)}+r^2d\Omega_{d-1}^2 , \ee \be f(r) = \ee where $V_\Omega$ is the volume of the $d-1$ dimensional unit sphere, $l$ is the AdS radius, and $M$ is the ADM mass.
+For a sufficiently high temperature admitting a stable black hole, geometry is precisely the AdS-Schwarzschild geometry outside the horizons, \be ds^2=-f(r)dt^2+\frac{dr^2}{f(r)}+r^2d\Omega_{d-1}^2 , \ee \be f(r) = \ee where $V_\Omega$ is the volume of the $d-1$ dimensional unit sphere, $l$ is the AdS radius, and $M$ is the ADM mass.

 All the differences arise behind the horizons.
-Since the GHZ states have $S_n$ permutation symmetry, the bulk dual must exhibit identical symmetry.
-We construct this geometry by preparing $n$ copies of geometries and connecting them symmetrically by the booklet geometry: \begin{enumerate} \item Cut each two-sided black hole along a timelike reflection-symmetry plane, retaining half the spacetime; \item Glue $n$ such copies along their cuts using the booklet geometry, with the junction satisfying the $n$-partite junction condition \cref{I1,I2}. \end{enumerate} We refer to the resulting geometry as a \textit{booklet wormhole}, illustrated in \cref{fig}.
+Since the GHZ states have $S_n$ permutation symmetry, the bulk dual must exhibit the same symmetry.
+We propose a geometry by preparing $n$ copies of the geometry and connecting them symmetrically by a multi-way junction: \begin{enumerate} \item Cut each two-sided black hole along a timelike reflection-symmetry plane, retaining half the spacetime; \item Glue $n$ such copies along their cuts using the booklet geometry, with the junction satisfying the $n$-partite junction condition \cref{I1,I2}. \end{enumerate} We refer to the resulting geometry as a \textit{booklet wormhole}, illustrated in \cref{fig}.
 The junction condition \cref{I1} is automatically satisfied since we select $n$ identical copies.
-While we could have considered a general cut satisfying \cref{I2} (see appendix \ref{app:a}), we instead chose the reflection symmetry plane as the cut.
+While we could have considered a general cut satisfying \cref{I2}, we instead chose the reflection symmetry plane as the cut.
 This reflection symmetry guarantees vanishing extrinsic curvature at all boundaries, implying $T_{\mu\nu}=0$ through \cref{I2}.
-We will demonstrate in the next section why the junction must be energy-momentum free.
+We will demonstrate in the next section why the GHZ state requires a junction free of energy and momentum.